Can an Obstacle Prevent Suicide?

 My good friend Yvonne Crum from the Suicide and Crisis Center of North Texas (www.sccenter.org) posed an interesting idea regarding my last blog.
 Does an obstacle make a difference in deterring a suicide attempt?
 Scott Anderson's article "The Urge to End it All" written in 2008, still resonates on this topic.
-Here's the link for people like me who will want to read this in its entirety:http://www.nytimes.com/2008/07/06/magazine/06suicide-t.html?_r=2&pagewan....
+Read the link if you are like me, a person who will wants details.
 For the rest of you, the answer is YES.

 Anderson cites two different cases where the suicide rate dramatically dropped because suicide became harder to accomplish.
 In London, when sticking one's head in an oven in a coal gas oven was the preferred method of suicide, almost 2,500 people annually took this route.
 Poetry lovers know that Sylvia Plath chose this end, carefully placing a towel under the door to protect her children asleep in the next room.
 The oven-suicide method accounted for half the suicides in the UK.
 When the British government phased out coal gas for less lethal natural gas ovens, the suicide rate dropped by a third.

-Another clip I've seen recently gives credence to the obstacle theory. http://www.cbsnews.com/video/watch/?id=6923266n&tag=related;photovideo.
+Kevin Hines' video gives credence to the obstacle theory. o.
 Kevin Hines, one of the few to jump from the Golden Gate Bridge and survive mentions that the instant he let go of the rail, he regretted his action.
 "I don't want to die," he thought.
 "What have I done?"
 He spoke with the other few survivors and the vast majority had exactly the same thought.

 Some suicides are impulsive, but I would argue that every suicide has an element of impulsivity.
 There is that moment in time when a person decides this is it.
 The more obstacles placed in a person's path the moment s/he makes that decision, the less likely s/he is to complete the act.
 If there were a gun in my house in 2001, I would not be alive today.
 Luckily, I had less lethal alternatives.